Mark B. Levin

 She currently serves as a member of the U.S. Delegation to the International Holocaust Remembrance Alliance (IHRA)

-In January 2013 President Obama appointed Ms. Weiss the Chair of the U.S. Commission for the Preservation of America's Heritage Abroad, having served as a Member of the Commission since 2011.
+In January 2013, President Obama appointed Ms. Weiss the Chair of the U.S. Commission for the Preservation of America's Heritage Abroad, having served as a Member of the Commission since 2011.
 She served as Chair until October 2017.
 She returned to the Commission in July 2022 when President Biden appointed her as a Member at the recommendation of Speaker Nancy Pelosi.